Bryntum

 AG Grid Community is completely free, including for production use.
 No license is required.

 You require a license to use AG Grid Enterprise in production.
 The AG Grid Enterprise license starts at $999 per developer per year.
-If you need to use the charts feature, you require an additional AG Charts license.

 Pros